mgeisert/aiotests/README.md

 Windows.
 The iozone-mg project is at https://github.com/mgeisert/iozone-mg.

-_Note: POSIX Asynchronous I/O is available in Cygwin 2.11 and later versions._
+_Note: POSIX Asynchronous I/O will be available in Cygwin 2.11 and later versions._